Doctorate in Psychology: Is It Worth It?

 Competition & Class Size

 Doctoral programs tend to admit fewer students, which can be both a Pro and a Con.
-On the one hand, it means smaller class sizes and student-to-faculty ratio – allowing for a more personalized learning environment with increased one-on-one guidance.
+On the one hand, it means smaller class sizes and student-to-faculty ratio that allows for a more personalized learning environment with increased one-on-one guidance.
 On the other hand, this makes for a more selective and therefore more competitive admission process.

 However, if you’re interested in conducting research to further the study of psychology, working in academia, or working as a licensed psychologist, a doctorate program is probably right for you.